TareqNewazShahriar/Improve-Your-Code/README.md

 # Optimize • Clean • Improve The Code
 <a style="display:none" href="https://tareqnewazshahriar.github.io/Improve-Your-Code/">View as website</a>
-<h3>Do not just optimize, clean or improve a code and forget - share it, keep it... for others.</h3>
+<h3>Do not just optimize, clean or improve a code and forget.
+Share it, keep it... for others.</h3>

 <br/>
 <br/>